One-Rep Max Guide: How to Estimate and Use Your 1RM

 Why Your 1RM Matters

-Most well-designed strength programs prescribe training loads as a percentage of your 1RM.
+Most well-designed strength training for beginners programs prescribe training loads as a percentage of your 1RM.
 For example, a hypertrophy block might call for sets at 65-75% of your max, while a strength block might use 80-90%.
 Without knowing your 1RM, you are guessing at loads, which often means training too light (wasting potential) or too heavy (risking injury and burnout).
 Knowing your estimated max gives you a precise framework for progressive overload.

 The Seven Estimation Formulas